adclz/auto-lsp/book/src/database/document.md

 `texter` also provides an efficient way to update documents incrementally.

-the Document struct has the following fields:
+The Document struct has the following fields:

  - `texter`: a texter struct that stores the document.
  - `tree`: The tree-sitter syntax tree.